 Healthy sleep habits are generally lost in addiction, and it takes time to fall back into a normal, healthy routine.
 Fitness can help with this because it expends energy so that you can fall asleep faster and stay asleep longer.
 If you’re still struggling with sleep, try fitting in some exercises before bed, such as yoga or stretching.

 It Increases Confidence

 You are probably lacking in self-confidence right now.
-This is a normal feeling, but you must work on this area because you need confidence and motivation to stay clean and sober, and strengthen your personal relationships.
+This is a normal feeling, but you must work in this area because you need confidence and motivation to stay clean and sober and strengthen your personal relationships.
 Regular fitness will make you feel better about yourself and what you can accomplish.
 If you can stick to a fitness plan, you can stick to your recovery plan.

 It Decreases Cravings